-MVEMSA has determined that an effective means of providing high levels of patient care may include system using agreements between ALS fire services and paramedic ambulance services.
-MVEMSA desires to provide this high level of service while also ensuring that patient fees are equivalent to other emergency ambulance service fees in the region and are reimbursable under applicable regulations.

-2. The Proposer for the South Zone is encouraged to include an agreement with the Copperopolis Fire Protection District to provide ALS fire first response services and / or ALS ambulance transport services in the Districts response zone to meet the requirements of this RFP.
+- 1. MVEMSA has determined that an effective means of providing high levels of patient care may include a system using agreements between ALS fire services and paramedic ambulance services.
+Fire apparatus staffed with a minimum of one paramedic and one EMT may extend ambulance response times per the response time matrix below.
+MVEMSA desires to provide this high level of service while also ensuring that patient fees are equivalent to other emergency ambulance service fees in the region and are reimbursable under applicable regulations. - 2.
+The Proposer for the South Zone is encouraged to include an agreement with the Copperopolis Fire Protection District to provide ALS fire first response services and / or ALS ambulance transport services in the Districts response zone to meet the requirements of this RFP.
 The Ambulance Response Time Standards below outline response times with the option of ALS fire first response services.

-Call Type for North, East and South EOA Ambulance without Fire Agreement ALS Fire First Responder Agreement Ambulance with Fire Agreement
+Call Type for North and South EOA Ambulance without Fire Agreement ALS Fire Response Time with Contractor Agreement Ambulance with ALS Fire Agreement

-Urban Response to 90 percent of calls each month
+Urban Response to 90 per cent of calls each month

-Code 3 11:59 9:59 15:59
+Code 3 13:59 9:59 19:59

-Code 2 15:59 13:59 19:59
+Code 2 17:59 13:59 23:59

-Suburban Response to 90 percent of calls each month
+Suburban Response to 90 Suburban Response to 90 percent of calls each month

-Code 3 19:59 19:59 26:59
+Code 3 19:59 17:59 27:59

-Code 2 23:59 23:59 29:59
+Code 2 23:59 21:59 31:59

-Rural Response to 90 percent of calls each month
+Rural Response to 90 perc Rural Response to 90 percent of calls each month

-Code 3 29:59 29:59 39:59
+Code 3 29:59 27:59 37:59

-Code 2 33:59 33:59 42:59
+Code 2 33:59 31:59 41:59

 Wilderness (Audit each call)

 Code 3 ASAP ASAP ASAP

 Code 2 ASAP ASAP ASAP